FabriceMesidor/Classification_Project_Views_towards_Computer_Decisions/README.md

-#  Prediction of an American view toward computers algorithm based on the data collected from a Pew Research Center Survey done in 2018
+#  Prediction of an American adult view toward computers algorithm based on the data collected from a Pew Research Center Survey conducted in 2018

 ## SUMMARY